The log minimal model program for K\"ahler $3$-folds: Preliminaries

-It remains to show that $(X', B')$ is a dlt pair.
-Let $U'=f^{-1}(U)$ and $Z' = X' \backslash U'$.
-Then $(U',B'|_{U'})$ is a simple normal crossing pair.
-If $E$ is an exceptional divisor over $X'$ with center in $Z'$, then its center in $X$ is contained in $Z$.
-Hence $a(E; X', B')=a(E; X, B)>-1$.
-Therefore by definition $(X', B')$ is a dlt pair, this completes the proof. \end{proof} \begin{proposition} Let $X$ is be a $\mathbb{Q}$-factorial compact K\"ahler $3$-fold with klt singularities and $\mu:X'\to X$ a proper birational morphism.
-Then every fiber of $\mu$ is rationally chain connected. \end{proposition} \begin{proof} Let $\nu:\tilde X\to X$ be a log resolution dominating $X'$.
+\begin{proof} This follows from \cite[Corollary 1.30]{DO23} and Lemma \ref{l-sqfmmp}. \end{proof} \begin{proposition} Let $X$ be a compact K\"ahler $3$-fold with klt singularities and $\mu:X'\to X$ a proper bimeromorphic morphism.
+Then every fiber of $\mu$ is rationally chain connected. \end{proposition} \begin{proof} Let $\nu:\tilde X\to X$ be a resolution of singularities dominating $X'$.
 Then it suffices to show that every fiber of $\nu$ is rationally chain connected.
-Thus replacing $X'$ by $\tilde{X}$ and $\mu$ by $\nu$ we may assume that $X'$ is smooth.
-We run a $(K_{X'}+{\rm Ex}(\mu ))$-MMP over $X$ via Proposition \ref{pro:relative-projective-mmp}:
+Thus replacing $X'$ by $\tilde{X}$ and $\mu$ by $\nu$ we may assume that $X'$ is smooth and $\mu$ is projective.
+The relative minimal model program holds in this context by Proposition \ref{pro:relative-projective-mmp}, and thus the result now follows from \cite[Theorem 1.2]{HM07} (with $S=X$). \end{proof}